raresmihai/rated-api/README.md

     - It's essential to catch different exceptions that might arise, log them, emit relevant metrics, and implement alerts.
     - Additional unit tests, especially for database and server packages, are required.

-### Authentication
+### Security

-- At present, the APIs are public.
+- At present, the APIs are public and served over http.
 In a production-like environment:
+    - We'd implement TLS so we communicate over https only.
     - We'd implement an authentication mechanism, potentially through API keys or tokens.
     - It would be advisable to implement a rate limiter, akin to the one used by the Coingecko API.